-Like it was when Vanderbilt (“What do I care about the law.
-Ain’t I got the power?”)** and Gould (“I can hire one half of the working class to kill the other half”)*** were doing Great Business.
+Like it was when Gould (“I can hire one half of the working class to kill the other half”)** and Vanderbilt (“What do I care about the law.
+Ain’t I got the power?”)*** were doing Great Business.

-Like it was when Montana copper king (and king of worker exploitation, environmental degradation and bribery; “I never bought a man who wasn’t for sale”)**** William Clark bought his Senate seat.
+Like it was when Bill Clark, Montana copper king (and king of worker exploitation, environmental degradation and bribery; “I never bought a man who wasn’t for sale”)**** bought his Senate seat.

-Like it was when such Real Men, Men of Fortitude, took risks and leveraged power to gain great wealth and build the Nation in their image.
+Like it was when such Real Men, men of fortitude, men of vision and focus, leveraged power to gain great wealth and build the Nation in their image.

 I am the Inheritor of that glorious chain.